itbarsoum99/electionsimulation/README.md

 The incumbency advantage (<code>incumbencyAdv</code>) is [based on 2018 data from hundreds of races](https://fivethirtyeight.com/features/how-much-was-incumbency-worth-in-2018/).

-*In the Senate, individual race polls are also taken into account.*
+The swing adjustment (<code>swingAdj</code>) assumes that any given election could swing up to 5 points in either direction. (*In Senate races, where race polls are taken into account, it assumes a [1.1-point bias in favor of Democrats.](https://fivethirtyeight.com/features/will-the-polls-overestimate-democrats-again/)*)

 ### Simulation
 Results are simulated 500,000 times and the averages are used.